Italian War of 1542–1546: Aftermath

 Exorbitantly expensive, the war was the costliest conflict of both Francis's and Henry's reigns.
 In England, the need for funds led to what Elton terms "an unprecedented burden of taxation", as well as the systematic debasement of coinage.
 Francis also imposed a series of new taxes and instituted several financial reforms.
 He was not, therefore, in a position to assist the German Protestants, who were now engaged in the Schmalkaldic War against the Emperor; by the time any French aid was to be forthcoming, Charles had already won his victory at the Battle of Mühlberg.
 As for Suleiman, the conclusion of the Truce of Adrianople in 1547 brought his own struggle against the Habsburgs to a temporary halt.

-Henry VIII died on 28 January 1547; on 31 March, Francis followed.
+Henry VIII of England died on 28 January 1547 and was succeeded by his son Edward VI; on 31 March, the death of King Francis followed and was succeeded by his son, Henry II of France.
 Henry's successors continued his entanglements in Scotland; when, in 1548, friction with the Scots led to the resumption of hostilities around Boulogne, they decided to avoid a two-front war by returning the city four years early, in 1550.
-Francis, meanwhile, was succeeded by his son Henry II, whose ambitions in Italy and hostility towards Charles soon led to the Italian War of 1551–1559.
+As successor to King Francis, king Henry II of France had ambitions in Italy and hostility towards Charles V, Holy Roman Emperor, which soon led to the Italian War of 1551–1559.